Skip to content

 }

-The line SELF.R4[GroupElement] returns an Option[GroupElement] type.
-The semantics of the Option type is exactly the same as in Scala.
-If the Option is defined, i.e., SELF.R4 indeed contains a GroupElement type, then the first branch is executed, otherwise, the second branch is executed.
+In this code snippet, the line SELF.R4[GroupElement] returns an Option[GroupElement] type.
+The Option type semantics in ErgoScript are identical to those in Scala.
+If the Option is defined—meaning SELF.R4 does contain a GroupElement type—then the first branch of the if statement is executed.
+Otherwise, if Option is undefined, the second branch is executed.